burakozknn/android-cookies/README.md

 ## Object-Oriented Programming- Android

-It's an app to be able to replace a new image and text when we call the button.
+This app practices object-oriented programming.
+Upon clicking the action button, the image and text changes.